Broadcast Channels with Heterogeneous Arrival and Decoding Deadlines: Second-Order Achievability: Conclusions

 \section{Conclusions}

 We have considered a broadcast setting in which a transmitter sends two different messages to two receivers.
 Messages are considered to have different arrival times and decoding deadlines such that their transmission windows overlap.
 For this setting, we have proposed a coding scheme that exploits Marton's coding strategy.
-We have derived rigorous bounds on the achievable rate regions for broadcast setting and point-to-point settings with one or multiple parallel channels.
-In the point-to-point setup with one channel and more parallel channels, the proposed achievability scheme outperforms the Normal Approximation especially when the number of channel uses is smaller than $200$.
-In the broadcast setup, our scheme agreed with Marton's strategy for sufficiently large numbers of channel uses.
+We have derived rigorous bounds on the achievable rate regions for broadcast setting and point-to-point settings with one or multiple parallel channels. \hnr{ In the point-to-point setting with one channel and more parallel channels, the proposed achievability scheme was seen to be consistent with the normal approximation.} In the broadcast setting, our scheme agreed with Marton's strategy for sufficiently large numbers of channel uses.
 Our numerical analysis have shown significant performance improvements over standard approaches based on time sharing for transmission of short packets. \appendices